 \section{Introduction}

-The theory of mean field games (MFGs) has been investigated more and more since the pioneering works \cite{LL1,LL2,LL3} of Lasry and Lions.
-Its purpose is to study the asymptotic behaviour of differential games, either deterministic or stochastic, as the number of players tends to infinity.
-It is well known that, when the dynamics are deterministic, the mathematical modeling of the MFG reveals a system of PDEs coupling a continuity equation for the density of the distribution of states (forward in time) and a Hamilton--Jacobi (HJ) equation for the optimal value of a representative agent (backward in time); see~\cite{C}.
-The major part of the literature on deterministic MFG addresses situations when the dynamics of each player is strongly controllable and the players are not constrained to remain in a given set.
-Nevertheless, under a strong controllability assumption, following ideas contained in \cite{BB00,BC15,CM16}, Cannarsa {\it et al.} in \cite{CC,CCC1,CCC2} study some models in which the agents are constrained to remain in a given compact set $\bar \Omega$, where $\Omega$ is a regular bounded open domain of the Euclidean space.
-In this setting, the distribution of states can become singular so they introduce a relaxed notion of equilibrium, which is defined in a Lagrangian setting rather than with PDEs: the evolution of the game is described in terms of probability measures defined on a set of admissible trajectories instead as a time-dependent measures on the set of states.
+The theory of Mean Field Games (MFGs in short) introduced in the pioneering articles of Lasry and Lions \cite{LL1,LL2,LL3}, deals with the asymptotic behaviour of differential games, either deterministic or stochastic, as the number of players tends to infinity.
+The major part of the literature on deterministic MFGs addresses situations in which the state space is either $\R^d$ or the flat torus $\R^d/\Z^d$, and in which the dynamics of the players is strongly controllable.
+In such cases, the mean field game is determined by the pair made of the distribution of states at all times and the optimal value of a representative agent.
+The latter quantities satisfy a system of PDEs coupling a continuity equation (forward in time) and a Hamilton--Jacobi (HJ) equation (backward in time), see~\cite{C}.

+Assuming that the dynamics are strongly controllable, Cannarsa et al, \cite{CC,CCC1,CCC2}, have studied MFGs in which the agents are constrained to remain in the closure of a regular bounded open domain of $\R^d$.
+With such state constraints, the distribution of states may become singular, as it was first observed in \cite{AHLLM}, and it becomes difficult to write boundary conditions for the continuity equation (see also Section~\ref{sect:MFGequil} below for some examples of formation and propagation of Dirac masses).
+For this reason, Cannarsa et al, following ideas contained in \cite{BB00,BC15,CM16}, introduce a notion of relaxed equilibrium which is defined in a Lagrangian setting rather than with PDEs.
+The evolution of the game is described in terms of probability measures defined on a set of admissible trajectories, instead of time-dependent probability measures defined on the state space.